Centre for Mental Health Research

 Duration: March 2020 to July 2020

-A feasibility trial of video feedback for parents with personality disorder
+A feasibility trial video feedback for parents with personality disorder

 City St George’s Lead: Dr Kirsten Barnicot